 Assessments help you evaluate how well your students are learning.
 You can find their results in the dashboard in the assessments tab.
 This information can help you decide where you need to create supplemental material to help students achieve the outcomes they’re looking for.

 Kajabi’s analytics also shows you your students’ progress in the course.
 And you can access this information on an individual student and course-wide basis.
-This gives you insight into how your students or members are using your knowledge product, where they might be stalling out, and where you can improve.
+This gives you insight into how your customers are using your knowledge product, where they might be stalling out, and where you can improve.

 With its free package, Wix does not offer any marketing tools.
 To access their email marketing plan, you’ll need to pay extra for an Ascend plan.
 Wix has three Ascend plans to choose from.